-23. Instructions for Entrance Test for MCA/M.Sc.
+22. Instructions for Entrance Test for MCA/M.Sc.
 (Computer Science)

-- (i) All candidates will take their seat as per time schedule mentioned in #2 (Important Dates & Timing) given in the schedule. - (ii) Candidates will write particulars on the cover page of the booklet using ball pen, without breaking the seal of the booklet. - (iii) Breaking open the seal of the booklet: On instruction from the invigilator, the candidates will break open the seal of the booklet and take out the answer-sheet.
+- (i) All candidates will take their seat as per time schedule mentioned in item No.2 on Page No.2 (Important Dates & Timing) given in the schedule. - (ii) Candidates will write particulars on the cover page of the booklet using ball pen, without breaking the seal of the test booklet. - (iii) Breaking open the seal of the Question/Test booklet: On instruction from the invigilator, the candidates will take out the OMR-answer-sheet without breaking the seal of Test booklet.
 They will write their particulars and put their signatures using ball point/ fountain pen.
 They will also encode roll number, category (e.g. GEN/SC/ST/CW/PH/ OBC) paper series and serial number of the test booklet, in HB Pencil only.
 Specimen is given ahead.
-Candidates are advised to be careful in filling up these particulars since any wrong entry is likely to render the answer sheet rejected by the computer.
+Candidates are advised to be careful in filling up these particulars since any wrong entry is likely to render the answer sheet rejected by the Optical Marks Scanner.